Applying for RIBA Chartered Membership via MEAP Stage 2

 - tick boxes indicating which of the 11 points in the criteria list the project meets

 If you are completing this form as a PDF and wish to submit images that are particularly large or detailed, feel free to collate them into a digital portfolio, host them on the web, or send them using a secure file sharing upload service.

 Other supporting information:

 In addition to the five projects, there is also an opportunity to expand on areas of your professional career that can touch on any other research fields, teaching, or mentoring that demonstrate your well-rounded qualities as an applicant.
 These can be used to reflect the RIBA criteria points as well.
-Documents relating to this can be attached to your email if using the PDF form, or uploaded directly to the online form.
+Documents relating to this can be attached to your email for the PDF form.

 Once you have completed the form, check that for each of the 11 General Criteria (GC) points, you have: